Pakistan’s Karakorams: Mountains to the Max

 Trekking in the World Class Karakoram Mountains of Pakistan

 By David Rich

 What place would you nominate as the world’s most spectacular mountain vacationland, an amalgam of beautiful lakes, glaciers, meadows and mountains combined with sincerely hospitable people?
 Candidates abound.

 A half dozen finalists might range from Europe’s French, Swiss and Italian Alps to the Picos de Europa in Spain, South America’s thousands of miles of Andes plus Chile’s hundred-mile string of Fuji-like volcanoes, North America’s similar volcanoes stretching through Oregon and Washington to Colorado’s Rockies, Nepal’s Annapurna and Everest locales plus New Zealand’s Southern Alps.
 You can likely add another half dozen credible candidates.

 The Envelope, Please

-However, one compact area stands out because it boasts five of the world’s fourteen highest mountains (those over 8000 meters or 26,250 feet), the world’s second highest and including the ninth highest, Nanga Parbat a.k.a.
-Naked Mountain, so-called for its 15,000-foot vertical wall too sheer for snow to stick.
+However, one compact area stands out because it boasts five of the world’s fourteen highest mountains (those over 8000 meters or 26,250 feet), the world’s second-highest and including the ninth highest, Nanga Parbat a.k.a.
+Naked Mountain, so-called for its 15,000-foot vertical wall too sheer for the snow to stick.

-Plus the inhabitants of this place are among the world’s most hospitable and sedate, sedate, that its, when they‘re not playing their totally out-of-control favorite sport.
+Plus the inhabitants of this place are among the world’s most hospitable and sedate, sedate, that is when they‘re not playing their totally out-of-control favorite sport.